Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Numerical Study

+(see \citet{furlanello2018born})\footnote{ It is important to note here that divergences \eqref{divergence_ls} and \eqref{divergence_kl} are not Bregman divergences over the parameter space of $\theta$.
+Instead, these divergences are induced by Bregman divergences (namely, $\norm{\cdot - \cdot}_2^2$ and $\mathrm{KL}(\cdot, \cdot)$, respectively) defined over the prediction space of $f_\theta$.
+Consequently our discussions for linear model does not directly apply to the nonlinear network considered here. }.
+For each of the divergence, we run BPPA with 3 proximal steps, with the proximal stepsize $\eta_t = \eta = 0.025$ for $D_{\mathrm{KL}}$, and $\eta_t = \eta = 0.2$ for $D_{\mathrm{LS}}$ ($\eta_t = 0.025$ gives significantly worse performance).
+For standard training with SGD, we use a batch size of 128, an initial learning rate of 0.1 further divided by 5 at the 60th, 120th, and 160th epoch.
+The results are reported in Figure \ref{fig:nn}.

 One can clearly see from Figure \ref{fig:nn}: (1) Across different model architectures, BPPA with $D_{\mathrm{KL}}$ outperforms standard training with SGD; (2) BPPA with $D_{\mathrm{LS}}$ yields negligible differences compared to SGD.
-The qualitative difference of $D_{\mathrm{KL}}$ and $D_{\mathrm{LS}}$ strongly indicates that the divergence function serves an important role in affecting the model performance learned by BPPA, which we view as an important evidence showing broader applicability of our developed divergence-dependent margin theories.
+The qualitative difference of $D_{\mathrm{KL}}$ and $D_{\mathrm{LS}}$ strongly suggests that the divergence function serves an important role in affecting the model performance learned by BPPA, which we view as an important evidence showing broader applicability of our developed divergence-dependent margin theories.
 In addition, the learned model with $D_{\mathrm{KL}}$ improves gradually w.r.t the total number of proximal steps.
-For ResNet-18, the accuracy increases from 75.83\% (standard training) to 78.56\% after 3 proximal steps -- an additional 1.4\% improvement over Tf-KD$_{self}$ (see Table \ref{tab:cifar100}), which can be viewed as BPPA with 1 proximal step.
+For ResNet-18, the accuracy increases from 75.83\% (standard training) to 78.56\% after 3 proximal steps -- an additional 1.4\% improvement over Tf-KD$_{self}$ (see Table \ref{tab:cifar100}), which can be viewed as BPPA with one proximal step.
 We view such findings as the evidence suggesting the scope of algorithmic regularization associated with BPPA goes beyond simple linear models.

-We make further remarks on the previously proposed method in \citet{yuan2019revisit}, named Teacher-free Knowledge Distillation via self-training (Tf-KD$_{self}$), which is equivalent to BPPA with 1 proximal steps, using $D_{\mathrm{KL}}(\theta, \theta')$ as the divergence function.
+At this point it might be worth mentioning a previously proposed method in \citet{yuan2019revisit}, named Teacher-free Knowledge Distillation via self-training (Tf-KD$_{self}$), which is equivalent to BPPA with one proximal step, using $D_{\mathrm{KL}}(\theta, \theta')$ as the divergence function.
 Tf-KD$_{self}$ was shown to improve over SGD for various network architectures on CIFAR-100 and Tiny-ImageNet.
 We include the reported results on CIFAR-100 therein in Table \ref{tab:cifar100} for completeness.